elyrepaircafe/elyrepaircafe.org.uk/src/content/homepage/index.md

   buttons:
     - label: "Book an item for repair"
       link: "/book/"
-    - label: "Volunteer as a repairer"
+    - label: "Volunteer as a repairer or organiser"
-      link: "/volunteer-as-a-repairer/"
+      link: "/volunteer/"

 # feature
 feature: